 The author has also had the good fortune of discovering earthstars found on his own property, including one fairly spectacular (if inedible) Scleroderma specimen.
 These fungi offer a certain kind of beauty so the author welcomed them on his property.
 See what you think of the one I memorialized below.

 We’ve only very lightly touched on the world of fungus; there is so much more to learn on the subject, and so many more interesting varieties that could be discussed.
 It is hoped the reader will have, if not a lot more information at his or her fingertips, certainly a greater appreciation for these humble lifeforms.

 Update: I decided to embed a YouTube video entitled “Three Ways to Cook Puffball Mushrooms.”
 The recipes may or may not be your cup of tea, but the preparation of the mushroom is beautifully delineated.

-¹ the portion of a fungus atop the ground is likened to a fruit.
+1 The above-ground portion of a fungus is likened to fruit.
 As a fruit may be removed from a tree without damaging the tree, a puffball may be removed from the ground without damaging the underground part of the organism.

 Note: You may also enjoy the article Gathering Morel Mushrooms